espressif/esp-idf/examples/protocols/coap_client/README.md

 ```

 Example Connection Configuration  --->
- * Set WiFi SSID under Example Configuration
+ * Set WiFi SSID
- * Set WiFi Password under Example Configuration
+ * Set WiFi Password
+Component config  --->
+  CoAP Configuration  --->
+    * Set encryption method definition, PSK (default) or PKI
+    * Enable CoAP debugging if required
+    * Disable CoAP using TCP if this is not required (TCP needed for TLS)
+    * Disable CoAP server functionality to reduce code size
 Example CoAP Client Configuration  --->
  * Set CoAP Target Uri
  * If PSK, Set CoAP Preshared Key to use in connection to the server
  * If PSK, Set CoAP PSK Client identity (username)
-Component config  --->
-  CoAP Configuration  --->
-    * Set encryption method definition, PSK (default) or PKI
-    * Enable CoAP debugging if required
-  High resolution timer (esp_timer)  --->
-    * Hardware timer to use for esp_timer - change if required (FRC2 for QEMU)

 ### Build and Flash